singhpriya147/Memorify/README.md

 # Memorify

-Memorify is a user-friendly MERN stack social media app that fosters social interactions and seamless content sharing, leveraging modern web technologies for an engaging experience.
+Memorify is a social media web application built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
+The platform aims to connect users, facilitate social interactions, and enable seamless sharing of content.
+Leveraging the power of modern web technologies, the project provides a user-friendly and engaging experience for its members.